RTEMS/rtems-docs/eng/req/items.rst

 This type refines the following types:

-* :ref:`SpecTypeApplicationConfigurationOptionItemType` though the
+* :ref:`SpecTypeApplicationConfigurationOptionItemType` through the
   ``appl-config-option-type`` attribute if the value is ``initializer``

-* :ref:`SpecTypeApplicationConfigurationOptionItemType` though the
+* :ref:`SpecTypeApplicationConfigurationOptionItemType` through the
   ``appl-config-option-type`` attribute if the value is ``integer``

 This set of attributes specifies application configuration initializer or